1 / 4

 Overview

-Convolvulus arvensis is a deep-rooted, twining herbaceous perennial vine in the morning glory family (Convolvulaceae) growing 2–6 feet (0.6–1.8 m) in length per season and spreading extensively by lateral roots.
-Stems are slender, smooth to finely hairy, twining counterclockwise around adjacent plants and structures, or trailing along the ground.
+Convolvulus arvensis is a deep-rooted twining herbaceous perennial vine in the morning glory family (Convolvulaceae) growing 2–6 feet (0.6–1.8 m) per season and spreading widely through lateral roots.
+Stems are slender, smooth to finely hairy, twining counterclockwise around adjacent plants and structures or trailing along the ground.
 Leaves are alternate, arrow-shaped (sagittate), 1–2 inches (2.5–5 cm) long, with pointed basal lobes, on short petioles.
 Flowers are funnel-shaped, 0.5–1 inch (12–25 mm) across, white to pale pink, borne singly or in pairs on slender axillary peduncles.
 Individual flowers open in the morning and close by afternoon, each lasting 1–2 days.
-Fruit is a round capsule containing 1–4 dark brown seeds.
-The root system is the primary competitive feature: a deep taproot descends 10–20 feet (3–6 m) or more, with lateral roots extending horizontally 10–30 feet (3–9 m) from the parent plant at depths of 6–24 inches (15–60 cm).
-Adventitious shoots emerge from lateral root buds.
+Fruit is a round capsule carrying 1–4 dark-brown seeds.
+The root system is the primary competitive feature: a deep taproot descends 10–20 feet (3–6 m) or more, and lateral roots extend horizontally 10–30 feet (3–9 m) from the parent plant at depths of 6–24 inches (15–60 cm), with adventitious shoots emerging from lateral root buds.
 Root fragments as small as 2 inches (5 cm) regenerate.
 A single plant produces 25–300 seeds per season; seeds remain viable in soil for 20–50 years.
-Classified as a noxious weed in most U.S. states and considered one of the most difficult-to-manage weeds in temperate agriculture worldwide.
+The species is classified as a noxious weed in most U.S. states and is widely cited as a major difficult-to-eradicate perennial weed in temperate agriculture worldwide.

 Native Range

-Native to Europe and Asia, occurring in cultivated fields, vineyards, orchards, gardens, roadsides, and waste ground from sea level to approximately 8,000 feet (2,400 m).
-Introduced to North America in the 1700s; now naturalized across all 50 U.S. states and all Canadian provinces.
-Particularly problematic in irrigated agriculture in the western United States.Suggested Uses
+Convolvulus arvensis is native to Europe and Asia, occurring in cultivated fields, vineyards, orchards, gardens, roadsides, and waste ground from sea level to approximately 8,000 feet (2,400 m).
+The species was introduced to North America in the 1700s and is now naturalized across all 50 U.S. states and all Canadian provinces, with particularly severe infestations in irrigated agriculture across the western United States.Suggested Uses

 Appearance